donhatch/ShephardsPlayApplet/README.md

 * There is a nondeterministic polynomial time algorithm for proving there is no unfolding of a given trivalent convex polyhedron, when there isn't
-  [unknown, trivalent shephard's implies this trivially]
+  [unknown, implies previous, trivalent shephard's implies this trivially]

 * The problem of finding an unfolding of a trivalent convex polyhedron